VincentYu68/policy_transfer/README.md

 # Learning Transferrable and Adaptive Control Policies

-This is code for the following papers:
+This repository contains implementations of transfer learning algorithms described in the following papers:

 <a href="https://arxiv.org/abs/1909.12995">Learning Fast Adaptation with Meta Strategy Optimization, ICRA 2020</a>